alissa-chu/stat390-project/README.md

 # Data

 Our original data sources are the Centers for Disease Control and Prevention and the NYTIMES Coronavirus (Covid-19) Stats for the United States.
 Our original vaccination data and weekly death data come from the CDC while our daily death data comes from the NYTIMES Coronavirus (Covid-19) Stats for the United States (found on Kaggle.)
 Our multivariate time series models required data preparation.
 We cleaned the weekly death and vaccine datasets separately before merging the two together and cleaning further.
 This is the dataset we will use in this project for our multivariate models.
 For our univariate models, we split our daily death dataset into 4 datasets per our 4 regions of focus: East, Midwest, South, and West.
 These datasets: `east_daily`, `midwest_daily`, `south_daily`, and `west_daily` will be used for our univariate models and consist of a date column and a daily deaths column.
-We did not use our weekly death dataset for these models because there were too few observations per region.
+We did not use our weekly death dataset for these models because there were too few observations per region (the maximum number of rows we could have with weekly data was only around 200).
+Our final datasets had 1136 rows for our univariate models and 7306 rows and 91 columns for our multivariate models.

 # Models